 Making the shift from doing-ness to being-ness is the key to coming alive.

 4. A Little Discomfort Is Good For The Soul

 We have taken the art of comfortable living to extremes in the West- climate controlled cars, ergonomic workstations, microwave dinners, hot tubs, Netflix and luxury king-size mattresses.

 But this lifestyle comes with a price.
-We have become, as the Pink Floyd lyrics say, comfortably numb.
-We have lost the sparkle in our eyes.
+We have become, as the Pink Floyd lyrics tell us, comfortably numb.
+We have lost the sparkle in our eyes— our zest for life.

 I recently took a 4-hour trip on a local bus in India.
 It was hot and overcrowded.
 The road was full of potholes and the seats were hard.

 But , do you know what?
 I got out of that bus feeling exhilarated and alive!